Loading Events

 Artist Talk: Odili Donald Odita

 Odili Donald Odita’s dual identity has influenced works that fuse elements of Western modernism with African culture.
-Odita’s abstract paintings combine hard-edged bands of color with an earthy African palette, in patterns that also suggest West African textiles.
+Odita’s abstract paintings combine hard-edged bands of color with an earthy African palette in patterns that suggest West African textiles.
 “In my paintings, I am dealing with memory, the presence and absence of experiences removed; nostalgia for a lost past, and the hope for something new and better,” he says.
 In installation works and digitally manipulated imagery from fashion advertisements, Odita critiques Western consumerism and the fashion industry’s reductive representations of racial identity.
 His work also comments on social and political realities in his native Nigeria.

 This program is part of the Museum Studies Institute series, the MFA’s internal “think tank” that encompasses all of the intellectual and creative imaginings generated from, and orbiting around, an encyclopedic art museum.
 Art museums preserve things—art objects that represent the highest aspirations of humankind—in perpetuity.
 Yet we do so amid the reality of a complex and ever-changing world.
-Lectures by renowned experts on the history of art museums, conversations on engaging topics, symposia examining current challenges—from climate change to inclusivity to new media—allow us to open up our internal discussions to engage our community in the conversation.
+Lectures by renowned experts on the history of art museums, conversations on engaging topics, and symposia examining current challenges—from climate change to inclusivity to new media—allow us to open up our internal discussions to engage our community in the conversation.

 $10 for MFA Members; $20 for Not-Yet Members